gevhaz/hugo-theme-notrack/README.md

 resources.

 Some of the fonts under `static/fonts` are parts of the project [GNU FreeFont](https://www.gnu.org/software/freefont/).
-They are licenced under "GPLv3 or later".
-Licenses are also supposed to be included in the .woff files themselves.
+They are licensed under "GPLv3 or later".
+Licenses are also supposed to be included in the `.woff` files themselves.
 Some of the fonts are edited by me to take up less space by including fewer characters.

 The monospace font in the same directory, used for code in the theme, is